Courses

 It is possible to send encrypted emails with Gmail, Outlook and iMail, and there are also third-party encryption apps you can use with your email, including Mailvelope, GNU Privacy Guard and GPGTools.

-However, Cloudwards’ favorite encrypted email service is ProtonMail (read our ProtonMail review) — provided by the same company that creates ProtonVPN, one of our two top free VPN suggestions.
+However, Cloudwards’ favorite encrypted email service is ProtonMail (read our ProtonMail review) — provided by the same company that creates ProtonVPN, a great free VPN choice.

 8. Turn Off Location Sharing on Your Mobile Devices